mbourema/mycocosm-annotation/README.md

 and querying it against the remaining genomes in a systematic way on the entire phylogeny of the Fungi kingdom.
 From the resulting dataset, different combinations of taxonomy, guilds and functions were investigated (see Markdown).

-# Cleaning up the Mycocosm2024 database
+# Cleaning up the Mycocosm 2024 database
 ## Problematic

 2526 genome directories have been downloaded from the mycocosm website: 'https://mycocosm.jgi.doe.gov/mycocosm/home' in 2024.
 These directories include various functional annotation files, .README files, protein sequence files and nucleic sequence files.